Tickets

 Georg Von Dollmann

-Georg von Dollmann was another essential architect working on Neuschwanstein Castle alongside the castle's primary architect, Christian Jank.
-Von Dollmann was responsible for the design of many of the castle's interior spaces, including the throne room, which features elaborate murals and intricate woodwork.
+Georg von Dollmann was another essential architect working on Neuschwanstein alongside the castle's primary architect, Christian Jank.
+Dollmann was responsible for the design of the castle's interior spaces, including the Throne Room, which features elaborate murals and intricate woodwork.
 He also oversaw the construction of the castle's courtyard and gardens.
-In addition to his work on Neuschwanstein Castle, Georg von Dollmann was responsible for designing many other notable buildings throughout Germany, including the Luitpold Gymnasium in Munich and the Maximilian Museum in Augsburg.
+In addition to his work on Neuschwanstein Castle, Dollmann also worked on the Luitpold Gymnasium in Munich and the Maximilian Museum in Augsburg.

 Neuschwanstein Castle Architecture